Appimage

 You can integrate AppImages with a single mouse click, and manage them from your application launcher.
 Updating and removing AppImages becomes as easy as never before.

-see Install on Ubuntu or Debian
+see also Install on Ubuntu or Debian

 Tools